aarreedd/ARP-Defense/README.md

 ##HOW IT WORKS:

-Initialize script before you have been ARP poisoned and confrim the gateway's correct IP and MAC.
-The script then monitors the device's ARP table.
-If the gateway's MAC address changes (indicating ARP Poisoning), the script will reset the MAC Address and identify the source of the attack.
+Initialize script before you have been ARP poisoned and confrim the remote host's IP and MAC.
+The script then monitors your machine's ARP table.
+If the MAC address you are monitoring changes (indicating ARP Poisoning), the script will reset the MAC Address and identify the source of the attack.

 ##LICENSE:

 Copyright 2013.
-Apache License 2.0 (Apache-2.0)
+Apache License 2.0.

 ##AUTHORS:

 Alan Reed

+Jon Weber

 Sam Cappella